scottbw/analytics-udd/udd/course.md

 ### Notes

 ## AWARDING_BODY
+### Description
-The name of the organisation responsible for the qualification.
+The UKPRN or trading name of the organisation responsible for the award of the qualification.

 ### Purpose
 For display purposes and further analysis

 ### Derivation
-Institution
+UK Register of Learning Providers (UKRLP)

 ### Valid Values
+UKPRN: 8-digit string
-Any
+Other: Any

 ### Format
 String (255)

 ### Notes
-Each name should be consistent across the data from one INSTITUTION.
+Each value for an awarding body should be consistent across the data from one institution.
+If the institution running the course is also the awarding body, enter the institution's UKPRN, as given in institution.TENANT_ID.